What is social development in children

 The importance of social development

-Social competence has been found to be strongly associated with a child’s academic achievement and learning skills3.
+Social competence has been found to be strongly associated with child development, academic achievement, and learning skills3.

 The ability of a child to get along with other children is also one of the best predictors of their adaptation and general well-being in adulthood.

-Therefore, being able to adapt socially impacts not only their own lives but also the lives of their families and society as a whole.
+Therefore, being able to adapt socially impacts not only their own lives but also the lives of their families and society.

 How does social development begin

 Infants are born with only a sense of self.
-Social development begins when they connect their inner world with their outer one and learn about the existence of others.
-Through observing their own actions in relation to others, babies find connections with them.
+Social development in childhood begins when babies connect their inner world with their outer one and learn about the existence of others.
+By observing their own actions in relation to others, babies find connections with them.

 Over time, they learn how to understand the thoughts, actions, feelings, and motives of others.